-NEXT Coffee Bark will be the Sat, June 1st
+NEXT Coffee Bark will be Sat, November 2nd

 Rain, sleet, snow (sorry - snow can get the best of us sometime) or shine, FIDO in Prospect Park sets up a table full of goodies on the first Saturday of every month.
 Look for coffee, pastries, dog biscuits as well as relevant information pertaining to off-leash activities and issues.
 And it's all FREE!

 Walk straight in until you come to the ball fields (on

 a left along the meadow.